lwlss/MacPherson_2020/markdown/week_review/week4.md

 osol = solve(oprob)
 Kbio = nutrient0+cell0
 n = [((Kbio)*(cell0*exp(r*t)))/((Kbio)+(cell0*(exp(r*t)-1))) for t in osol.t]
-plot!(osol.t, [osol.u[i][1] for i in 1:length(osol.t)], labels="Deterministic Non-Discrete Solution", color="black", lw=2)
+plot!(osol.t, [osol.u[i][1] for i in 1:length(osol.t)], labels="Deterministic Continuous Solution", color="black", lw=2)
 plot!(osol.t, [osol.u[i][2] for i in 1:length(osol.t)], labels="", color="black", legend=:right, lw=2)
 ```
 This will then output the following plot:

 ![dspd_logistic](../../images/dspd_logistic.png)

-As you can see the most highest concentration of red and blue lines (the discrete stochastic plots) appear around the deterministic non-discrete solution line.
+As you can see the most highest concentration of red and blue lines (the discrete stochastic plots) appear around the deterministic continuous solution line.
 You can also observe that some red and blue lines appear much further out to the right than the black line.
 This is a perfect example of the stochastic nature of the model.
 It also shows the lower likelihood that plots will be drawn away from the deterministic solution as only very few plots have been drawn far away from the curve.

 ### Exponential Model